|

 The matching of the pattern presented: ie an entity with 2 horns, where

-the higher horn rises last, is defeated by an entity with one great horn,
+the higher horn rises last, which is then defeated by an entity with one

-arises in the end-time to exalt itself and finally challenge the 'Prince
+itself and finally challenge the 'Prince of princes'.

 Scripture does not supply sufficient information relevant to other Gentile